jsa2/caOptics/readme.md

 # Release notes

+ Release notes: 0.6.9
+    - With use of --expand=groupI

     Release notes: 0.6.8
     - When you update policy with any guest conditions in GUI that policy will be only available from the beta endpoint after the update (during preview).
     - This update brings normalization for policies that are transfered to beta endpoint due to this behavior.